modernish/modernish/README.md

   [POSIX specifies](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html)
   `-H` and `-L` only, so portable scripts should only use these.
   Options that require arguments (`-f` on BSD `find`) are not supported.
-* One of `--glob` or `--fglob`.
-These operators are only accepted in the [safe mode](#user-content-use-safe).
-They safely apply shell pathname expansion (globbing) to the *path* name(s) given *(but **not** to any patterns in the *find-expression*, which are passed on to the `find` utility as given)*.
-All *path* names are taken as patterns, whether or not they contain any wildcard characters.
-If any pathnames resulting from the expansion start with `-` or `+` or are identical to `!` or `(`, they automatically get a `./` prefix to keep them from being misparsed as options or special operands.
-Non-matching patterns are treated as follows:
-    * `--glob`: Any pattern not matching an existing path will output a warning to standard error and set the loop's exit status to 103 upon normal completion, even if other existing paths are processed successfully.
-If none match, the loop will not iterate.
-    * `--fglob`: Any pattern not matching an existing path is a fatal error.
-* One of `--split` or `--split=`*characters*.
-This operator, which is only accepted in the [safe mode](#user-content-use-safe), safely applies the shell's field splitting mechanism to the *path* name(s) given *(but **not** to any patterns in the *find-expression*, which are passed on to the `find` utility as given)*.
-The simple `--split` operator applies the shell's default field splitting by space, tab, and newline.
-Alternatively, you can supply one or more *characters* to split by.
-If any pathname resulting from the split starts with `-` or is identical to `!` or `(`, this is a fatal error unless `--glob` or `--fglob` is also given.
 * `--xargs`.
 This operator is specified **instead** of the *varname*; it is a syntax error to have both.
 Instead of one iteration per found item, as many items as possible per iteration are stored into the positional parameters